WVU-CS230-2024-01-Group13/ArcadeArchive/README.md

 # Tests

 # Contribute
-We would like to add the ability to private message users and ability to block users
+We welcome any and all contributions to enhance Arcade Archive.
+Some features we'd like to add include:
+- Private messaging users
+- User blocking functionality

 # Credits
 https://rhymbil.netlify.app/
-The source code and video, provided in the link above, helped our group understand certain features and some basic with Firebase.
+The source code and video, provided in the link above, helped our group understand certain features and some basics with Firebase.